camillehe1992/containerized-app-in-aws-ecs/README_TF.md

-ENVIRONMENT=dev                     # the target environment (Only used for multiple environments deployment) NICKNAME=strapi                     # the nickname of project (Used for tagging and unique AWS resources IMAGE=tobemodified                  # the Docker image of Strapi application
+ENVIRONMENT=dev                     # the target environment (Only used for multiple environments deployment) NICKNAME=strapi                     # the nickname of project (Used for tagging and unique AWS resources IMAGE=tobemodified                  # the Docker image of Strapi application DESIRED_COUNT=1                     # the desired ECS task count you want to launch
 ```

 After done, move to next step to execute Terraform CLI via `Makefile` targets.